The Air Ambulance Billed More Than The Lung Transplant Surgeon

 Other patients usually aren't as lucky.

 The median cost of a helicopter air ambulance flight was $36,400 in 2017, an increase of more than 60% from the median price in 2012, according to a Government Accountability Office analysis.
-Two-thirds of the flights in 2017 were out-of-network, the report found.
+Two-thirds of the flights in 2017 were out of network, the report found.

 The air ambulance industry justifies these charges by pointing out that the bulk of its business — transporting patients covered by the public insurance programs Medicare and Medicaid — is underfunded by the government.